 The technology is being developed by Dolby Laboratories, an audio company that specializes in sound reproduction and encoding.
 You've probably seen their logo on DVD or Blu-ray boxes or on the latest audio equipment.

-The first film to be mixed in the new format was Pixar's Brave in 2012 and there has since been several films, a few television shows and a handful of video games that have utilized the technology since.
+The first film to be mixed in the new format was Pixar's Brave in 2012 and there have since been several films, a few television shows and a handful of video games that have utilized the technology since.

 That said, Dolby isn't the only one working on an object-based 3D-surround system – one of its rivals, DTS, has its own version called DTS:X.